General tax exemption rules

 - is an emergency shelter, a group home, or an intensive support residence.

 Effective January 1, 2017, registered charities must complete and file an EHT Annual Return for each qualifying charity campus every year.

-Effective January 1, 2017, registered charities must remit monthly instalments if the combined payroll of all of their charity campuses for the year exceeds $600,000.
+Starting in the 2021 tax year, registered charities must begin remitting monthly instalments as soon as the combined payroll of all their charity campuses for the year exceeds $1.2 million.

-Monthly instalments are not required until after your total payroll for the year exceeds your exemption amount.
-For example, a charity campus has payroll of $100,000 per month and an exemption of $490,000.
-Its payroll for the year exceeds the exemption amount during May so it will remit its first monthly instalment for the year in June.
+For example, a charity has combined payroll of $200,000 per month for all its charity campuses.
+Its payroll for the year exceeds the instalment threshold of $1.2 million during July so it will remit its first monthly instalment of EHT for the year in August.

 For more information